MicrosoftDocs/customer-insights/ci-docs/journeys/trial-signup.md

 **To sign up for the trial**:

 1. Go to the [trial overview page](https://dynamics.microsoft.com/ai/customer-insights/) and select the **Try for free** button.
-1. To sign up for a Customer Insights trial, you'll need to use a work or school email address.
-If you don't have a work or school email address, or if your school or work account is not [managed by Microsoft Azure Active Directory](https://azure.microsoft.com/services/active-directory/), sign up for a [free Office 365 E5 trial](https://www.microsoft.com/microsoft-365/enterprise/office-365-e5), then use the email address associated with your Office 365 E5 trial to sign up for the Customer Insights trial.
+1. To sign up for a Customer Insights trial, you need to use a work or school email address.
+If you don't have a work or school email address, or if your school or work account isn't [managed by Microsoft Azure Active Directory](https://azure.microsoft.com/services/active-directory/), sign up for a [free Office 365 E5 trial](https://www.microsoft.com/microsoft-365/enterprise/office-365-e5), then use the email address associated with your Office 365 E5 trial to sign up for the Customer Insights trial.

 The trial takes a few moments to load, then you can start using the app.

+## Customer Insights - Data trial

+To sign up for a Customer Insights - Data trial, go to the [Customer Insights - Data trial sign up form](https://signup.microsoft.com/get-started/signup?SKU=036c2481-aa8a-47cd-ab43-324f0c157c2d&ali=1&RU=https%3a%2f%2fhome.ci.ai.dynamics.com%2fstart%2ftrial&products=036c2481-aa8a-47cd-ab43-324f0c157c2d&brandingId=28b276fb-d2a0-4379-a7c0-57dce33da0f9) and follow the prompts.

+In the short term, the Customer Insights - Journeys and Customer Insights - Data trials are separate.
+Coming soon, you'll be able to sign up for a trial with both applications on the same environment.

 ## What to try